 From the above output table, you can easily view as to which user has viewed which page, and how many times.

-So, the main benefit which you can leverage from Pivot tables is summarization of terabytes of raw data into useful information as required by your organization, which helps in decision making.
+So, the main benefit which you can leverage from Pivot tables is the summarization of terabytes of raw data into useful information as required by your organization, which helps in decision making.

 A general flowchart of preparing Pivot Tasks in Bionic Rules is shown below: